celineguler/myblog/_posts/2023-09-02-capitalism.md

 title: "greed is good"
 ---

 I only know enough about this ideology to be able to picture palms and California in my mind, but I believe capitalism is pleasent until you admit it or gone to far.
 Maybe like buying a drug company.
+Still mostly agree with Shkreli, and this [article][article], where I gladly met my requests and not making feel bad about it.
+Sound selfish, is selfish but also very universal.